scummvm/scummvm/doc/docportal/help/faq.rst

 How do I launch a game straight from the game folder?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Games must be added to and started from :doc:`../use_scummvm/the_launcher`, they cannot be started directly from the game files.
 See :doc:`../use_scummvm/add_play_games`.
-It is only necessary to add each game once; ScummVM will remember the game and it will be available to start from the Launcher.

 What are the in-game keyboard shortcuts?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A list of default shortcuts can be found on the :doc:`../use_scummvm/keyboard_shortcuts` page.
-Since version 2.2.0 it is also possible to create custom shortcuts on the :doc:`../settings/keymaps` tab.
+Since version 2.2.0 you can create custom shortcuts on the :doc:`../settings/keymaps` tab.

 Troubleshooting
 ===================